sigasi/sigasi_training/doc/HandOuts.md

 ## Part 2: VHDL projects

 The goal of Part 2 is to understand what a project is, why you want projects and how to set one up.
-You will learn how to add files to your projects and make sure the VHDL library is correctly setup.
+You will learn how to add files to your projects and make sure the VHDL library is set up correctly.

-As an extra, you will how to efficiently work with Finite State Machines.
+As an extra, you will learn how to efficiently work with Finite State Machines.

 ### Setup